ajuras/junior_qa_recruitment_task/readme.md

  * What parts of this application are critical to the business?
  * Are any parts of this application governed by legal or regulatory agencies?

 What follows is my plan for black-box functional (both positive and negative) tests for such an application.
-You can see the test cases in the test_cases.md file.
+You can see the test cases in the test_cases.pdf file.